-- Cognitive Abilities Test (CAT4; Grade 2-5): Grade 2 students take this assessment annually, along with G3-5 every 2 years (the life of the assessment means it does not need to be an annual assessment). - GL Progress Tests (PTE/PTM/PTS; English, math and science): KG1 Grade 5; done annually at the end of the academic year. - New Group Reading Test (NGRT): Grade 1-5; done at three different points through the year, beginning, middle, and end (TBC). - Pupils Attitudes to Self and School (PASS; Grade 1-5): A psychometric assessment specifically designed to spot attitudinal or emotional issues in children before they affect school performance.
+- Cognitive Abilities Test (CAT4; Grade 2-5): Grade 1 students take this assessment annually, along with G2-5 every 2-3 years (the life of the assessment means it does not need to be an annual assessment). - GL Progress Tests (PTE/PTM/PTS; English, math and science): KG1 Grade 5; done annually at the end of the academic year. - New Group Reading Test (NGRT): Grade 1-5; done at the end of the academic year. - Pupils Attitudes to Self and School (PASS; Grade 1-5): A psychometric assessment specifically designed to spot attitudinal or emotional issues in children before they affect school performance.